113ll3/Ibmclouddocscli/reference/ibmcloud/cli_plugin.md

    <dt>-r <i>REPO_NAME</i> (optional)</dt>
    <dd>The name of the repository where the plug-in binary is located.
 If no repository is specified, the command uses the default plug-in repository `IBM Cloud`.</dd>
    <dt>-v <i>VERSION</i> (optional)</dt>
-   <dd>The version of the plug-in to be installed.
-If not provided, the most recent version of the plug-in is installed.
-This option is valid only when you install the plug-in from the repository.</dd>
+   <dd>Version of the plug-in to be installed.
+Accepts specific semantic version or constraint.</dd>
    <dt>-f </dt>
    <dd>Force installs the plug-in without confirmation.</dd>
    </dl>